killingerpirmin/Scripts/README.md

 # Scripts

-Hello and welcome to the repository for the (bash) scriptes of Pirmin Killigner
+Hello and welcome to the repository for the scriptes of Pirmin Killigner (pirmin.killinger@med.uni-jena.de)

 Content: